IonicaBizau/emoji-unicode/DOCUMENTATION.md

 Get the unicode code of an emoji in base 16.

 #### Params

 - **String** `input`: The emoji character.

 #### Return
 - **String** The base 16 unicode code.

 ### `emojiunicode.raw(input)`
-Get the unicode code of an emoji in base 16.
+Get the unicode code points of an emoji in base 16.

 #### Params

 - **String** `input`: The emoji character.

 #### Return